Blackburn railway station, Melbourne

-Blackburn railway station is located on the Lilydale and Belgrave lines in Victoria, Australia.
-It serves the eastern Melbourne suburb of Blackburn, and it opened on 25 December 1882.
+Blackburn railway station is a commuter railway station on the Belgrave and Lilydale lines, which are both part of the Melbourne railway network.
+It serves the eastern suburb of Blackburn, in Melbourne, Victoria, Australia.
+Blackburn station is a ground level premium station, featuring three platforms, an island platform with two faces and one side platform connected by an accessible underground concourse.
+It opened on 25 December 1882, with the current station provided in 1980.

 History

 On 1 December 1882, the railway line from Melbourne to Camberwell was extended to Lilydale.
 At this time, the Lilydale line had only a single track, and used a token-based system of signalling.
 On 12 August 1889, Blackburn was designated a 'crossing station', meaning that it had a loop line to allow trains to pass each other.
 In December 1891, a second track was added to the section of the Lilydale line, between Box Hill and Ringwood.
 At this time, Blackburn had two platforms.

 In the late 1890s, services terminating at Blackburn began, due to the large number of passengers visiting the Blackburn Lake Sanctuary.
 However, there were relatively few trains passing through Blackburn; around two trains per hour in 1901.

 On 17 December 1922, the Lilydale line was electrified as far as Box Hill.
 By the end of January 1923, electrification had proceeded past Blackburn, as far as Ringwood.

 Automatic signalling, which had reached Box Hill in 1929, was finally extended to Blackburn on 13 July 1958.
 However, automatic signalling was not installed between Blackburn and Mitcham until 13 November 1960.
-In 1970, boom barriers replaced hand gates at the former Blackburn Road level crossing, which was located nearby in the Down direction of the station.
+In 1970, boom barriers replaced hand gates at the former Blackburn Road level crossing, which was located nearby in the down direction of the station.

 By October 1977, the goods yard was closed to traffic.
 In 1980, the goods siding was removed and the old station was demolished (although part of the south platform building remains).
 It was replaced with a three-platform station, so trains could terminate while Box Hill was being rebuilt.
-A new ramp from the old tunnel now provides pedestrian access to the central island platform.
+A new ramp from the old pedestrian underpass now provides pedestrian access to the central island platform.
 Victorian Railways' plan in the late 1970s was to add the third track to the south, but Nunawading Council objected.